Discussion, conversation and thoughtful debate are central to historical research practice and fuel the liveliness of our field.

 - the academic focus of the workshop and the historical subject / methodology under discussion

 - the purpose and proposed outcome from the workshop in terms of published content in Transactions

 - costings for holding a one-day event

-- the lead organiser(s) and participants who would be involved in the workshop
+- the lead organiser(s) and proposed participants who would be involved in the workshop

-Proposals should be submitted via the Society’s online applications system by the deadline of 23:59 on Friday 30 September 2022.
+Proposals should be submitted via the Society’s online application system by the deadline of 23:59 on Friday 5 May 2023.

 Decisions will be communicated to applicants by Friday 2 June 2023.